Cong demands arrest of BJP functionaries for remarks against Prophet | Politics

 - India

-Hitting out at the BJP over the controversial remarks made by its functionaries against Prophet Mohammed, the Congress on Monday accused it of defaming India at the international level and said it was unacceptable that the nation has to apologise for its mistakes.
+The BJP should immediately arrest those who have defamed India at the international level instead of enacting a “drama of action”, the Congress said on Monday, hitting out at the ruling party for its functionaries’ remarks against Prophet Mohammad.

-The Congress also demanded the arrest of the two BJP functionaries after international outrage over their offensive comments against the Prophet.
-The BJP on Sunday suspended its national spokesperson Nupur Sharma and expelled the party's Delhi unit media head Naveen Jindal for their controversial remarks following widespread anger in several Gulf countries.
+Several Congress leaders, including Rahul Gandhi and P Chidambaram, spoke out on the issue as did the party on its Twitter handle On Sunday, the BJP suspended its national spokesperson Nupur Sharma and expelled the party's Delhi unit media head Naveen Jindal for their controversial remarks following widespread anger in several Gulf countries.

+Asking why those responsible for putting out offensive comments that led to global outrage had not been arrested yet, the Congress said it was unacceptable for the nation to apologise for such mistakes.

+''Divided internally, India becomes weak externally.
+BJP’s shameful bigotry has not only isolated us, but also damaged India’s standing globally,'' Rahul Gandhi said on Twitter.

-The Congress charged that the BJP's anti-social elements are thrusting the nation into the fire of hatred and the country is being defamed internationally.
+The Congress charged the BJP's ''anti-social elements'' with thrusting the nation into the fire of hatred. ''The BJP might show itself making amends by suspending its spokespersons from the party but who are they fooling?
+For something as serious as defaming the country on a global platform, why are they not making any arrests?'' the Congress tweeted on the party handle, using the hashtag ''#BJP_Defames_India''.

-''Such anti-social elements of the BJP be arrested immediately,'' the Congress demanded.
+''Such anti-social elements of the BJP should be arrested immediately,'' the Congress demanded.

-The Congress also said the country will not apologise for the mistakes of the BJP, but the ruling party president should do so.
+The opposition party also said the country will not apologise for the mistakes of the BJP, but the ruling party president should do so.

 ''Instead of doing a drama of action against anti-social elements in the party who have defamed India at the international level, it should immediately arrest them,'' the Congress said.

-Khera said India should not apologise as it is not the country's mistake but of the BJP which should apologise.
+Khera said India should not apologise as it is not the country's mistake but that of the BJP.

-Another Congress leader Jairam Ramesh said, ''Our dapper External Affairs minister got his spokesman to dismiss a US Government report on religious minorities in India as 'vote-bank politics in international relations'.
-US allies in Gulf are giving a reply.''
-The Congress on its official Twitter handle said, ''The BJP has gone so far in its deceitfulness, arrogance, and pride, that it has become blind in its own darkness.
-The consequences of the BJP's actions are its own to pay, not the nation's.''
-India being called out on a global platform for something as shameful as this gives the country a bad name, the opposition party maintained.

-''Is this where we want our country to be placed?
-Will we let the BJP do this to our country,'' the Congress asked in a tweet, using the hashtag ''#BJP_Defames_India''.PTI SKC DV DV

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)